Yaziwel/U-TTT/README.md

 ## Citation

-If you find **TAT** useful in your research, please consider citing:
+If you find **U-TTT** useful in your research, please consider citing:

 ```bibtex
 @misc{yang2026U_TTT,